tomPorter/sample_app/README.markdown

 ## Notes: ##

+* Lesson 6 at 1:14:05 discusses creation of two Users in memory failing uniqueness validation on email because not saved to DB yet, and tries to solve the problem by using an index on email address??!!
+See R3T book on his details.

+* foo! methods in Rails generally mean that method will throw error if there are problems, as opposed to interpreting as being a method that modifies calling object.

+* Varied from tutorial by using email validation with a custom validation in app/validators.
+See app/validators/email\_validator.rb  from [http://my.rails-royce.org/2010/07/21/email-validation-in-ruby-on-rails-without-regexp/](http://my.rails-royce.org/2010/07/21/email-validation-in-ruby-on-rails-without-regexp/)

+* Added annotate-models to Gemfile

+	rails console --sandbox insulates DB from permanent changes

 * Deployed at [afternoon-spring-183.heroku.com](http://afternoon-spring-183.heroku.com)

 * __NOTE__ last test in LayoutLinks spec does NOT stay on home page, but does follow each